 Getting Breastfeeding Off to a Good Start

 After having your baby, start breastfeeding as soon as you can.
 It is a good idea to keep your baby with you skin to skin for the first couple of hours.
 Having your baby on your chest will encourage him to latch and start feeding.
-You will be producing immune rich colostrum for the first few days.
-The amount is perfect for your baby’s stomach size and to learn how to feed.
+You will be producing immune-rich colostrum for the first few days.
+Did you know that when your baby is born, their stomach will be about the size of a cherry?
+The amount of colostrum is perfect for your baby’s stomach size and for your baby to learn how to feed.
 Your baby will want to feed often.
 After a few days your baby will be getting more milk and will start gaining weight.
 Avoid using pacifiers (soothers) and bottle nipples while your baby is learning to breastfeed.